himanshu2454/Kunteksto/docs_source/source/tutorials.rst

     python utils/db_setup.py

-This python script tests the database connections and installs some content needed for the tutorials.
+This python script tests the database connections and installs the S3Model ontology and 3.1.0 Reference Model RDF.

 During execution, the script displays several lines of output to the terminal.
 Specifically look for *AllegroGraph connections are okay.* and *BaseX connections are okay.* or any lines that start with **ERROR:**.